-Cite them right contains information on referencing all of its sources in Harvard (author-date).
-However, there is also information about referencing in American Psychological Association (APA), Modern Humanities Research Association (MHRA) Modern Languages Association (MLA) Oxford Standard for the Citation of Legal Authorities (OSCOLA), Vancouver, and Chicago referencing systems.
+Cite Them Right contains information on referencing all of its sources in Harvard (author-date).
+However, there is also information about referencing in American Psychological Association (APA), Modern Humanities Research Association (MHRA), Modern Languages Association (MLA), Institute of Electrical and Electronics Engineers (IEEE), Oxford Standard for the Citation of Legal Authorities (OSCOLA), Vancouver, and Chicago referencing systems.

 Yes.
-The site can be accessed from across a range of mobile devices, notably iPad, iPhone and Android phones.
+The site is responsive and user-friendly across a range of mobile devices, notably iPad, iPhone and Android phones.

 How can I increase or decrease the font size on the resource?